InstallerLegacy/virtualhub-doks/docs/1980s/1981/DOS/86-DOS/1.00/virtualbox.md

 ![Hard Disk Warning](/assets/img/1980s/1981/DOS/86-DOS/1.00/virtualbox/86-DOS-1.00-VirtualBox-5.webp){ loading=lazy }
 </figure>

 You will be warned that there is no hard disk.
-Click on Continue.
+Click on `Continue`.
 Now the Virtual Machine is created.
 Copy the `pc86dos.img` file to the VM folder.

 ![Adding the floppy](/assets/img/1980s/1981/DOS/86-DOS/1.00/virtualbox/86-DOS-1.00-VirtualBox-6.webp){ loading=lazy }